ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ITerrainNormSlopeAzimuth.rst

 ITerrainNormSlopeAzimuth
 ========================

-.. py:class:: ITerrainNormSlopeAzimuth
+.. py:class:: ansys.stk.core.stkobjects.ITerrainNormSlopeAzimuth

    object

    AgTerrainNormSlopeAzimuth used to access the Slope/Azimuth data for the TerrainNormal.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ITerrainNormSlopeAzimuth

 Overview
 --------